Stacked-Org/stacked/packages/stacked/README.md

 This ViewModel extends the `BaseViewModel` and adds a function that allows you to listen to services that are being used in the model.
 There are two things you have to do to make a ViewModel react to changes in a service.

 1. Extend from `ReactiveViewModel`.
-2. Implement reactive services getter that returns a list of reactive services.
+2. Implement `reactiveServices` getter that returns a list of reactive services.

 ```dart
 class WidgetOneViewModel extends ReactiveViewModel {